FUJIFILM INSTAX MINI EVO CINEMA REVIEW FROM A WEDDING PHOTOGRAPHER

 NEGATIVES:

-• The app is pointless because you can’t save files to your phone from it, only use it to share short video clips that are uploaded to the app.
-The app in general is my biggest gripe.
-Why add the ability to wirelessly upload but restrict its use to the app.
+• The app is pointless because you can’t save files to your phone from it; you can only use it to share short video clips that are uploaded to the app.
+The app in general, is my biggest gripe.
+Why add the ability to wirelessly upload, but restrict its use to the app?

-• Zoom feature is jerky ie you cannot in the same 15 second clip zoom in and out .
+• Zoom feature is jerky, i.e., you cannot in the same 15 second clip zoom in and out.
+UPDATED: the zoom is NOT practical as it pixilates the image so incredibly bad.
+Basically have to shoot wide.

-• The QR codes are rendered useless because they only link to ONE of the 15 sec clips not say, all the video taken for a specific event.
+• The QR codes are rendered useless because they only link to ONE of the 15 sec clips, not all the video taken for a specific event.

 MY FAVORITE SETTINGS: ev comp + 1/3 on all